brawer/wikidata-qsdump/README.md

 [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements)
 with [Zstandard](https://en.wikipedia.org/wiki/Zstd) compression,
 takes about a third of the current best file size.
-On a typical modern cloud server, decompression gets about 10 times faster compared to the best available (and little known) bzip2 decompressor.
-(Strangely, the better-known pbzip2 tool, even though it’s supposed to make use of multi-core machines, appears to decode Wikidata dumps with just a single CPU; compared to pbzip2, decompression gets 150 times faster).
-The speed-up can largely be explained with a compression algorithm that has been desiged for today’s hardware.
+On a typical modern cloud server, decompression is about 10 times faster compared to lbzip2, an exotic tool for the bzip2 format.
+(Compared to the more commonly used pbzip2 tool, the speed-up is 150 times;
+despite being designed for multi-core machines, pbzip2 appears to use just one core when decoding Wikidata dumps, possibly due to a quirk in the format of Wikidata dumps).
+The speed-up can largely be explained with a compression algorithm that has been designed for fast decompression on today’s hardware.

 ## Motivation